OpenVoxProject/.github/profile/README.md

 * If you'd like to contribute to Vox Pupuli modules, then check out [their contributor's guide](https://voxpupuli.org/contributing/).
 * For contributing to third-party modules, please see the contribution guidelines in the module's repository.
 If there is no guideline, then use your best judgement.
 Check the closed and open issues to see if you're attacking a known issue and follow [best practices](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/best-practices-for-pull-requests).
-* To contribute to the OpenPuppet project, follow [our contributor's guide](https://github.com/overlookinfra/OpenPuppet/blob/main/CONTRIBUTING.md)
+* To contribute to the OpenPhoenix project, follow [our contributor's guide](https://github.com/overlookinfra/OpenPuppet/blob/main/CONTRIBUTING.md)
-* For all other projects in this organization; thank you, but we are not inviting contributions while we're working on forming the OpenPuppet project.
+* For all other projects in this organization; thank you, but we are not inviting contributions while we're working on forming the OpenPhoenix project.

 ### 🎟️ Reporting issues